wavegoodbye73/learn_git/readme.txt

-git is a versiong control system git is a free software
+git is a distributed versiong control system git is a free software